Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Karhunen-Lo eve decomposition and BSS-ANOVA

-where $\mathcal{B}_k$ is the $k^\textrm{ th}$ Bernoulli polynomial.
-This kernel is effectively a sum of a non-stationary quadratic response surface (corresponding to the first two terms) and a stationary deviation (the final term).
-Covariances for higher-order interactions are constructed with dyadic products of the main effect covariance:
+This kernel is effectively a sum of a non-stationary quadratic response surface -- corresponding to the first two terms in \eqref{eq:gam1} -- and a stationary deviation (the final term).
+Covariances for higher-order interactions are constructed with dyadic products of the main effect covariance given in \eqref{eq:anova}: